magiblot/tvision/README.md

 At one point I considered I had done enough, and that any attempts at revamping the library and overcoming its original limitations would require either extending the API or breaking backward compatibility, and that a major rewrite would be most likely necessary.

-However, between July and August 2020 I found the way to integrate full-fledged Unicode support into the existing arquitecture, wrote the [Turbo](https://github.com/magiblot/turbo) text editor and also made the new features available on Windows.
+However, between July and August 2020 I found the way to integrate full-fledged Unicode support into the existing architecture, wrote the [Turbo](https://github.com/magiblot/turbo) text editor and also made the new features available on Windows.
 So I am confident that Turbo Vision can now meet many of the expectations of modern users and programmers.

 The original location of this project is https://github.com/magiblot/tvision.